 James Lee III

-More details to follow.
-The work is fully commissioned through a gift from the Gail Straith Fund at the University of Michigan and is available for first performances and recording.
+The 20-minute work for full symphony orchestra is fully commissioned through a gift from the Gail Straith Fund at the University of Michigan and is available for first performances and recording.
 Contact Martha Woods (info below).

 Booking Information